vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 as *kuṇḍ alinī* pierces three *maṇḍ alas* not otherwise identifi ed by the YH

-and its commentary, except \(by the Dī\) as being those of the fi re, the sun, and the moon, traditionally considered to have, respectively, ten, twelve, and sixteen divisions called *kalās* , totaling thus thirty-eight.
+and its commentary, except \(by the Dī \) as being those of the fi re, the sun, and the moon, traditionally considered to have, respectively, ten, twelve, and sixteen divisions called *kalās* , totaling thus thirty-eight.
 These *kalās* are cosmic and divine entities with which are associated the fi fty Sanskrit phonemes; here, too, is the totality of the Word.
 The moon, called *soma* \(the sacred beverage of the Veda\), is traditionally associated with the *amṛta* , the nectar, which, when this center is pierced by the *kuṇḍ alinī* , fl ows over and fi lls up the universe and, evidently, the body and mind of the adept, who is then identifi ed with the divine *śakti* , saying, “This energy is my own self.”

 “The thought \[ *buddhi* \] that ‘this *kun ḍ alinīśakti* made of consciousness

-\[ *cinmayī* \] is my own self’ \[ *svātmeti* \], that is to say, the total fusion by identifi cation \[ *tadātmatayā samāveśa ḥ * \] with this form \[of power\], such is the sense of the secret meaning,” says the Dī, which also says that *kuṇḍ alinī* , having pierced the moon *maṇḍ ala* , enters the *akula* center.
+\[ *cinmayī* \] is my own self’ \[ *svātmeti* \], that is to say, the total fusion by identifi cation \[ *tadātmatayā samāveśa ḥ * \] with this form \[of power\], such is the sense of the secret meaning,” says the Dī , which also says that *kuṇḍ alinī* , having pierced the moon *maṇḍ ala* , enters the *akula* center.
 27

 The experience described here is therefore both cosmic and bodily.

-The Dīquotes a stanza from the *Svacchandasaṁgraha* which says that the supreme sky \( *paraṁ vyoman* \) is placed on the head between the forehead and the summit of the head \(between the *brumadhya* or *bindu* and the *brahmarandhra* \).
+The Dī quotes a stanza from the *Svacchandasaṁgraha* which says that the supreme sky \( *paraṁ vyoman* \) is placed on the head between the forehead and the summit of the head \(between the *brumadhya* or *bindu* and the *brahmarandhra* \).

 Then comes the next meaning: